DougPA/xSDR6000/README.md

 # xSDR6000 v2
 ## Mac Client for the FlexRadio (TM) 6000 series software defined radios.

+# DEPRECATED - please see github.com/K3TZR for current code

 ### Built on:

 *  macOS 10.14.5 (Deployment Target of macOS 10.12)